paul clinton hypnosis

 Avijit Lahiri and Andrew Steptoe, Mark Hamer, Katie O'Donnell

-Department of Epidemiology and Public Health, University College London, 1-19 Torrington Place, London WC1E 6BT, UKCardiac Imaging and Research Centre, Wellington Hospital, London, UK.
+Department of Epidemiology and Public Health, University College London, 1-19 Torrington Place, London WC1E 6BT, UKCardiac Imaging and Research Center, Wellington Hospital, London, UK.
 Corresponding author.
 Email: m.hamer@ucl.ac.uk Accepted August 26, 2009.

 Abstract